RateCity.com.au

 When a lender assesses your credit card application, they’ll look at your repayment history on any other cards or loans you have.
 If you can show that you’ve been consistent with meeting your repayments and paying off more than the minimum monthly credit card repayment, you may have a better chance at improving your credit rating, and therefore being approved.

-If you have multiple sources of debt (personal loan, credit card etc.) you should focus on one debt at a time and budget to pay it off.
-Once you know how much you owe, you should set money aside to pay one debt off at a time, starting with the debt with the highest interest rate first.
-If you have any additional cash left over at the end of your pay cycle, put it towards the debt as well.
-Learn more about how to repair your credit score here.
+If you have multiple sources of debt (personal loan, credit card etc.) consider focusing on one debt at a time and budget to pay it off.
+Once you know how much you owe, you can set money aside to pay one debt off at a time, starting with the debt with the highest interest rate first.
+If you have any additional cash left over at the end of your pay cycle, you could put it towards the debt as well.
+Learn more about how to repair your credit score.

 In Australia, a lender can’t legally give you a credit card unless you have enough annual income to meet the card’s minimum repayments.
-If you don’t have a regular income or can’t prove your income, it’s best to hold off applying for a credit card until you’re in a better position.
+If you don’t have a regular income or can’t prove your income, you may want to hold off applying for a credit card until you’re in a better position.

 Alternatively, you can compare credit card options for those with low annual income here.

-It’s not uncommon for credit reports to contain mistakes.
-One of the most common errors can involve your name being credited with the debt of a family member or stranger with a very similar name to yours.
-You can also add positive information to your credit report that shows stability in your personal and financial life, such as a full-time job, being married, owning a home and living at one address for a number of years.
+Credit reports sometimes contain mistakes.
+Common errors include your name being credited with the debt of a family member or stranger with a very similar name to yours.
+You can also add positive information to your credit report that shows stability in your personal and financial life, such as a full-time job, owning a home and living at one address for a number of years.

 Working on clearing your bad credit rating can make applying for a credit card in the future a much simpler process.